You will know if a positive COVID-19 case is reported locally

 Michalek said Munson Healthcare is working with District Health Department No. 10 to send in tests that are going to the state lab.
 Once the tests are completed, the state lab notifies the health department of the results, she said.

-As of 10:30 a.m.
+As of 3:30 p.m.
 Thursday, the health department was reporting no positive COVID-19 cases within the 10 county region that includes Crawford, Kalkaska, Lake, Manistee, Mason, Mecosta, Missaukee, Newaygo, Oceana and Wexford counties.
-There also were eight negative test results and 118 pending tests.
+There also were 14 negative test results and 113 pending tests.

 As of Thursday afternoon, Taylor said tests are now being broken into categories based on the risk of the patient.
 Previously, all tests were sent to the state lab but now only those tests for high-risk patients are being sent, according to Taylor.
 All other tests will be sent to hospitals or private labs.